Easy to Use Cell Phones for Seniors

 Granted, boomers aren’t precisely the core market audience for phone companies, but the elderly need phones too.
 Seniors need to be able to reach out to their children and grandchildren easily, and for this reason, they need phones.

-But what sort of phones would be best for seniors?
+But what sort would be the best phone for senior citizens?

 Our list will feature unlocked phones, so users can enjoy unlimited talk time and data connection from the Verizon network or even explore Consumer Cellular, AT&T, or T-Mobile offers.